Tooth Extraction Negligence

 - Nerve damage

-There are inherent risks to undergoing all dental procedures, the risks should be fully explained to you by the dental professional prior to any dental procedure going ahead.
-If the Dentist has failed to explain these risks they may be negligent.
+There are inherent risks to undergoing all dental procedures, but the risks should be fully explained to you by the dental professional prior to any procedure going ahead.
+If the Dentist has failed to explain these risks, they may be negligent.

 If you consider that you have been let down, suffered injury, and emotional distress as a result of a failed and negligent extraction procedure, you may have a claim for compensation and other losses.